bioinfo-pf-curie/mpiBWA/README.md

 8 is the number of aligner threads used by bwa-mem. <br />
 According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big. <br />

-Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at buffer size). <br />
 This version does not work on trimmed reads. <br />

 First results test on broadwell. <br />